The Banj Collective

 Forest Collectives and Market Linkages: A Green Economy for the Mountains

-Mountain people who urgently must adapt to the changing climate need sustainable models for livelihood diversification and disaster resilience.
-By integrating carbon finance into these value chains, we have enabled communities to cultivate native species for ecosystem restorations as well as offering economic benefits to these collectives in the form of artisanal consumer product linkages.
+Mountain people who must urgently adapt to the changing climate need sustainable models for livelihood diversification and disaster resilience.
+By integrating carbon finance into these value chains, we have enabled communities to cultivate native species for ecosystem restoration and offer economic benefits to these collectives in the form of artisanal consumer product linkages.

 Women for Leadership